Connecting to Viking

 Before you can connect to Viking you’ll need a project code and a user account.

-To access Viking you’ll need to be on the campus network or using the VPN which you can read about here.
+To access Viking you’ll need to be on the campus network or using the VPN (see below).

 Terminal access